Modulr-finance/exercise-frontend-cards/README.md

 ## Setup

 Make sure you're able to run an Angular 9 application, you will need a minimum NodeJS version of 10.13.
+This application is configured to use Jest, rather than Karma for testing.

 Clone the repo and run ```npm install```